 4. If you are anxious about your first appointment, you can bring someone with you.

 Remember, this first appointment with your gynecologist should not be one that breeds fear.
 And if you’re worried or nervous about it, consider bringing someone you trust with you to the appointment.
 It could be your mother, your sister, your aunt, or even a trusted friend.
 If you want, your companion can stay with you during your exam, but remember, as a general rule, there is always another female assistant in the room if a pelvic exam is required.
 This provides protection for both patient and doctor.
-Gynecologists like Dr. Evans want every patient to feel safe, comfortable, and in control of their care and appointment, so you choose what is best for you.
+Gynecologists like Dr. Evans want every patient to feel safe, comfortable, and in control of their care and appointment, empowering them to make the most suitable choices for their individual needs.

 5. First appointments are not all the same.